holepunchto/pear-workshop/exercises/07-pear-release/readme.md

 Running the application (`pear run pear://<key>`) this time will show the application without the new change.

-The `pear run` has a checkout command that can be used to preview prerelease content:
+The `pear run` command has a checkout flag that can be used to preview prerelease content:

 ```sh
 pear run --checkout=staged pear://<key>
 ```

-When happy with the staged application, the latest length can again be marked for release by running `pear release` again:
+When happy with the staged application, the latest length can be marked for release by running `pear release` again:

 ```sh
 pear release my-app